David Bruck

 David Isaac Bruck (born 1949) is a Canadian-American criminal defense attorney, clinical professor of law at Washington and Lee University School of Law, and director of the Virginia Capital Case Clearinghouse.
 Bruck was raised in Montreal, Quebec, Canada.
 He attended Harvard College and University of South Carolina School of Law.
 He has co-represented high profile defendants, including Ramzi bin al-Shibh, Dzhokhar Tsarnaev, Dylann Roof, and Susan Smith.

 Early life and education

 Bruck was born and raised in Montreal, Quebec, Canada.
 Bruck is one of three children of Gerald, a retired textile executive, and Nina, a photographer.
 He attended Harvard College and was a contributor to The Harvard Crimson.
 Bruck earned a Bachelor of Arts magna cum laude from Harvard College in 1971.
+Bruck is Jewish.

 After college, Bruck attended University of South Carolina School of Law.
 He went to law school at the University of South Carolina so that he could advise reluctant inductees at the Army's Fort Jackson.
 During law school, Bruck worked as a welder to pay for his schooling because he didn't want to be beholden to his family.
 While at the University of South Carolina, he met his friend and colleague Judy Clarke.
 He earned his J.D. degree cum laude in 1975.